kobakareli/xanadu/README.md

 9. In admin panel go to the settings page and click on the 'Save Changes' button.

-10. In the theme folder, replace 'screenshot.png' whit your project screenshot.
+10. In the theme folder, replace 'screenshot.png' with your project screenshot.

-11. In the theme folder, replace 'favicon.ico' whit your project favicon.
+11. In the theme folder, replace 'favicon.ico' with your project favicon.

 ------------------------------------------------------------------------------------------